GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 If the client is already joined to a channel that carries streams that exceed or will soon exceed the client's unidirectional MAX_STREAMS, the server SHOULD send an MC_LEAVE frame.

-If a client receives a STREAM frame with an ID above its MAX_STREAMS on a channel, the client MAY increase its unidirectional MAX_STREAMS to a value greater than the new ID and send an update to the server, otherwise it MUST drop the packet and leave the channel with reason Max Streams Exceeded.
+If a client receives a STREAM frame with an ID above its MAX_STREAMS on a channel, the client MAY increase its unidirectional MAX_STREAMS to a value greater than the new ID and send an update to the server, otherwise it MUST drop the packet and leave the channel with reason "MAX_STREAMS_EXCEEDED".

 Since clients can join later than a channel began, it is RECOMMENDED that clients supporting the multicast extensions to QUIC be prepared to handle stream IDs that do not begin at early values, since by the time a client joins a channel in progress the stream ID count might have been increasing for a long time.
 Clients should therefore begin with a high initial_max_streams_uni or send an early MAX_STREAMS type 0x13 value (see {{Section 19.11 of RFC9000}}) with a high limit.
 Clients MAY use the maximum 2^60 for this high initial limit, but the specific choice is implementation-dependent.

 The same stream ID may be used in both one or more multicast channels and the unicast connection.
-As described in {{Section 2.2 of RFC9000}}, stream data received multiple times for the same offset MUST be identical, even across different network paths; if it's not identical it MAY be treated as a connection error of type PROTOCOL_VIOLATION.
+As described in {{Section 2.2 of RFC9000}}, stream data received multiple times for the same offset MUST be identical, even across different network paths; if it's not identical it MAY be treated as a connection error of type MC_EXTENSION_ERROR.

 # Flow Control {#flow-control}